media67/astro-blog/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
 title: 'My First Blog Post'
-pubDate: 2022-07-01
+pubDate: 2023-01-28
-description: 'This is the first post of my new Astro blog.'
+description: 'This is the description of the first post of my new Astro blog.'
-author: 'Astro Learner'
+author: 'Samuel Bourassa'
 image:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 2022-07-01
+---
 Welcome to my _new blog_ about _learning Astro_!
 Here, I will ~~not~~ share my <mark>learning journey</mark> as I build a new website. 🔥

----
 ```json
 {
   "firstName": "John",